Advertisement s

 Recovery and Aftercare

 After your permanent crown has been placed, your dentist will provide you with information about caring for your new restoration.
 In general, maintain proper oral hygiene habits by brushing twice daily and flossing with dental floss or interdental cleaners (specially designed brushes and sticks) once a day.
-These practices will help to remove plaque from the area where the crown meets the gum and help prevent dental decay and gum disease.
+These practices will help to remove plaque from the area where the crown meets the gum, and help prevent dental decay and gum disease.

 Avoid chewing hard foods, ice or other hard objects, since this could damage your crown.
-It also is important to avoid biting your fingernails and grinding your teeth, which could significantly shorten its lifespan.
+It also is important to avoid biting your fingernails and grinding your teeth, which could significantly shorten its life-span.
 If you habitually clench or grind your teeth, your dentist may recommend wearing a night-time mouth guard to offer protection while sleeping.

 Prolonging the Life of Your Crown